fastify/fastify-auth/README.md

 The `run` parameter is useful if you are adding to the request business data read from auth-tokens.

-You can use this plugin on route level, as in the above example or on hook level, by using the `preHandler` hook:
+You can use this plugin on route level as in the above example or on hook level by using the `preHandler` hook:
 ```js
 fastify.addHook('preHandler', fastify.auth([
   fastify.verifyJWTandLevel,